sirisha0203/Edge-Detection-FPGA/README.md

 In the above matrixes, A represents the original image, Gx and Gy represent the kernels that are convolved with the horizontal and vertical kernels.

 ## Designing the Unit:
+Step 1: Input – Read an image
+Step 2: Convert the true-color RGB image to the grayscale image Step 3: Convert the image to double
+Step 4: Pre-allocate the filtered_image matrix with zeros Step 5: Define Sobel Operator Mask
+Step 6: Edge Detection Process (Compute Gradient approximation and magnitude of vector) Step 7: Display the filtered image
+Step 8: Thresholding on the filtered image
+Step 9: Display the edge-detected image
 ## Simulation:

 ## Results and Conclusions: